mpv-player/mpv/DOCS/man/en/options.rst

     Enables caching for the stream used by ``--audiofile``, using the specified amount of memory.

+--autofit=<[W[xH]]>
+    Set the initial window size to a maximum size specified by WxH, without changing the window's aspect ratio.
+The size is measured in pixels, or if a number is followed by a percentage sign (``%``), in percents of the screen size.

+    This option never changes the aspect ratio of the window.
+If the aspect ratio mismatches, the window's size is reduced until it fits into the specified size.

+    Window position is not taken into account, nor is it modified by this option (the window manager still may place the window differently depending on size).
+Use ``--geometry`` to change the window position.
+Its effects are applied after this option.

+    See ``--geometry`` for details how this is handled with multi-monitor setups, or if the ``--wid`` option is used.

+    Use ``--autofit-larger`` instead if you don't want the window to get larger.
+    Use ``--geometry`` if you want to force both window width and height to a specific size.

+    *NOTE*: Generally only supported by GUI VOs.
+Ignored for encoding.

+    *EXAMPLE*:

+    ``70%``
+        Make the window width 70% of the screen size, keeping aspect ratio.
+    ``1000``
+        Set the window width to 1000 pixels, keeping aspect ratio.
+    ``70%:60%``
+        Make the window as large as possible, without being wider than 70% of the screen width, or higher than 60% of the screen height.

+--autofit-larger=<[W[xH]]>
+    This option behaves exactly like ``--autofit``, except the window size is only changed if the window would be larger than the specified size.

+    *EXAMPLE*:

+    ``90%x80%``
+        If the video is larger than 90% of the screen width or 80% of the screen height, make the window smaller until either its width is 90% of the screen, or its height is 80% of the screen.

 --autosub, --no-autosub
     Load additional subtitle files matching the video filename.
 Enabled by default.
 See also ``--autosub-match``.